Larry Jones (basketball): Early career (1964–1967)

 He then re-entered the 1964 NBA draft where he was chosen in the third round (20th overall pick) by the Philadelphia 76ers.

-During the 1964-65 season he was sent by the Sixers to the Wilkes-Barre Barons of the Eastern League where he averaged 20 points per game.
-He was recalled to Philadelphia on 2 March 1965 due to injuries to backcourt players.
+During the 1964–65 season he was sent by the Sixers to the Wilkes-Barre Barons of the Eastern Professional Basketball League (EPBL) where he averaged 20 points per game.
+He was recalled to Philadelphia on March 2, 1965, due to injuries to backcourt players.
 At the end of an NBA season where he had averaged 5.7 points in 23 games, Jones was released.

-Following his release, Jones played from 1965 to 1967 in the Eastern League, again with Wilkes-Barre.
+Following his release, Jones played from 1965 to 1967 in the EPBL, again with Wilkes-Barre.
+He was selected to the All-EPBL Second Team in 1966.
 He was part of the Baltimore Bullets pre-season squad but was released in October 1966 and returned to the Barons.

-Denver Rockets (1967-1970)
+Denver Rockets (1967–1970)

 When the American Basketball Association was created in 1967, Jones called and wrote to every team in the league, the Denver Rockets were the only one to answer.
 He signed a $10,000 contract with the Rockets, the Eastern League disputed it and he had to stay in the team plane during his first game in Pittsburgh to avoid a subpoena.

 Thanks to his excellent jump-shooting, Jones became a major player for Denver and the ABA in general, making three consecutive All-ABA First Teams from 1967 to 1970.
 He scored 30 points or more in 23 consecutive games during the 1968–69 ABA season.
-This included 52 points in a 133-123 win over the Houston Mavericks on 21 March 1969 which equalled his own club record.
+This included 52 points in a 133–123 win over the Houston Mavericks on March 21, 1969, which equaled his own club record.
 During this match he became the first ABA player to score over 2,000 points in a season.
 He finished the regular season with a league-leading 2,133 points as Denver lost in the playoffs first round to the Oakland Oaks.

-Jones reached 5,000 career ABA points on 15 January 1970, becoming the first player in the league to do so.
+Jones reached 5,000 career ABA points on January 15, 1970, becoming the first player in the league to do so.
 He scored 23 points against the Dallas Chaparrals to reach the mark, including two free-throws at the end of the game to secure the win for Denver.
-During the 1969-70 season he averaged 24.9 points in the regular season and 26.6 during the playoffs as the Rockets lost in the West finals.
+During the 1969–70 season he averaged 24.9 points in the regular season and 26.6 during the playoffs as the Rockets lost in the West finals.